archethic-foundation/archethic-docs/README.md

 # Welcome <!-- {docsify-ignore-all} -->

-ArchEthic is a next generation of Blockchain which provide a truly decentralized limitless network, using `TransactionChain` and a new consensus named ARCH (Atomic Rotating Commitment Heuristic), <br/>  to be the most secure and scalable decentralized network.
+ARCHEthic is a next generation of Blockchain which provide a truly decentralized limitless network, using `TransactionChain` and a new consensus named ARCH (Atomic Rotating Commitment Heuristic), <br/>  to be the most secure and scalable decentralized network.

 ---